 With the ocean "just down the road", you can enjoy a vast array of water sports ranging from fishing to surfing to boating to climbing the steps of the St. Augustine Lighthouse to see everything from a bird's eye view.
 For those who like to walk the links, there are excellent golf courses nearby.

-While you are here, you may also want to plan a day trip to the World Golf Hall of Fame or Marineland, both a short drive from Centennial House.
+While you are here, you may also want to plan a day trip to the World Golf Hall of Fame or Marineland, both a short drive from Carriage Way Centennial.